ARCHER2-HPC/archer2-website/about/policies/tandc.md

 -     not to take data from any database or dataset without the explicit or implied permission of its owner
 -     not to use another person's account, nor to let other people use your accounts, except by agreement with us;
 -     to keep your SAFE and machine passwords confidential, and to inform us if someone else learns any of them or if you become aware that the security of our systems is compromised in any way
+-     to provide an active current email address which will be used to contact you regarding the service
 -     not to misuse the Internet, for example by sending spam or malicious software, by pretending to be someone else or by doing anything that might hinder or prevent someone else from using the Internet legitimately
 -     not to use the service for illegal or immoral purposes, such as theft, fraud, drug-trafficking, money-laundering, terrorism, pornography, violence, cruelty, incitement to racial hatred, prostitution, paedophilia, or for offensive, obscene, abusive, menacing, defamatory or insulting behaviour
 -     to observe the [UoE Acceptable Use Policy](https://www.ed.ac.uk/information-services/about/policies-and-regulations/computing-regulations)